idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 - **Target language specified** = Limit the queries to the target language set for the current project.
 - **KudoZ** = Enable the search within [KudoZ questions](https://www.proz.com/kudoz/), the translation term help network.
 - **KudoZ open glossary** = Enable search within the [KudoZ open glossary](https://www.proz.com/glossary-translations/), a browsable archive of KudoZ terms.
-- **Personal glossaries** = Enable search within ProZ users' [public personal glossaries](https://www.proz.com/personal-glossaries/all).
+- **Personal glossaries** = Enable search within ProZ users’ [public personal glossaries](https://www.proz.com/personal-glossaries/all).
 - **Glosspost** = Enable search within [Glosspost](https://www.proz.com/glosspost), a searchable database of glossary URLs.
 - **Glossary-building KudoZ** = Enable search within [GBK](https://www.proz.com/?sp=kog_glossary), a glossary of terms posted for translation selectively by Glossary-building ProZ staff and members.
 - **Wikiwords** = Enable search within [Wikiwords](https://www.wikiwords.org/), a collaborative project to create a dictionary of all terms in all languages.
 - **Match exact fragments automatically** = By default, CafeTran can display KudoZ terminology and other ProZ.com resources after you select a source term in the current segment and click the Resources button in the Search bar.
-If you wish the program to submit the whole segment for terms scanning, just right-click the ProZ.com tabbed pane and select "Match exact fragments automatically" option.
+If you wish the program to submit the whole segment for terms scanning, just right-click the ProZ.com tabbed pane and select “Match exact fragments automatically” option.
 Then you should see all the found terms both in the ProZ.com pane and the Matchboard to transfer them fast to the current target segment.
 They are also put into the auto-completion list while typing in the source segment editor.
 See also [Automatic Search of ProZ.com Resources](https://cafetran.freshdesk.com/support/solutions/articles/6000175423-automatic-search-of-proz-com-resources).
 - **Match entire phrase** = Only return results for exact matches (either entire phrase or entire selected source text).
 - **KudoZ questions preferences** = Opens the KudoZ questions preferences dialog, allowing you to define additional options.
 - **Show ProZ.com user** = Displays the ProZ-com user informations (which is the default tab view).